osterhoutan/basicFX-webBrowser/README.md

 Then run it in the development environment of your choice using jdk-10 (available to download via the oracle archives [here](https://www.oracle.com/java/technologies/java-archive-javase10-downloads.html)).

 ### vs-code:
-If you want to run the application, this repo contains all of the vs-code workspace files nessisary to run it in vs code with the [Java Extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) installed along with
+If you want to run the application, this repo contains all of the vs-code workspace files nessisary to run it in vs code with the [Java Extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) installed along with it.
+In addition you will need to set your `"java.home"` setting to your copy of the JDK10, or use the `>java: COnfigure Java Runtime` command from the command pallet and do it there.

 ### Other IDEs:
 If you are usign another IDE vs-code's java language server implements Eclipse's project format so you can usually just import it as a Eclipse project into an IDE like IntelliJ (by jet-brains), Eclipse or NetBeans with minimal issues.